elli0t43/Easy-Fly-Plugin/README.md

 ## Installation

-Copy and paste the /target/EasyFlyPlugin-1.0.jar to your server's plugin folder
+Copy and paste the /target/EasyFlyPlugin-1.0.jar to your server's plugin folder, and after that give "EasyFlyPlugin.fly" permission to the desired players or group.

 ## Usage